treydock/gpfs_exporter/README.md

 * `--collector.mmlspool.filesystems` - A comma separated list of filesystems to collect.
 Default is to collect all filesystems listed by `mmlsfs`.
 * `--collector.mmlspool.timeout` - Count of seconds for running mmlspool command before timeout error will be raised.
 Default value is 30 seconds.

+### mmlsdisk

+Collects GPFS disk data

+Flags:
+* `--collector.mmlsdisk.filesystems` - A comma separated list of filesystems to collect.
+Default is to collect all filesystems listed by `mmlsfs`.
+* `--collector.mmlsdisk.timeout` - Count of seconds for running mmlsdisk command before timeout error will be raised.
+Default value is 30 seconds.

 ## Sudo

 Ensure the user running `gpfs_exporter` can execute GPFS commands necessary to collect metrics.